Ev-Kirche-im-Rheinland/guideline-http_security_header/README.md

 # guideline-http_security_header
-Guideline for configuring http security headers on servers
+These guidelines describe the mandatory minimum standards for obtaining, setting up, and verifying configurations of http security headers.

 Version: 1.0.2